NeuralTrust/docs.neuraltrust.ai/docs/trusttest/getting-started/step-by-step/configure-llm-endpoint.md

 concatenate_field: <string> # field that will be concatenated to get the final response
 content_regex: <string> # Optional, a regex to extract the content from the response
 params: <dictionary> # Optional, dictionary of parameters to be sent to the POST request
-error_handling: # Optional, if you want to parse the error messages.
+error_handling: <dictionary or string> # Optional, if you want to parse the error messages.
    - status_code: <string> # the firewall status code, like 403, 404, etc.
      concatenate_field: <string> # Optional,field that will be concatenated to get the final response
 ```